MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractioncontroller_vendorid.md

 The vendor identifier.

 ## -remarks
-The [VendorId], [ProductId] and [Version] properties can be used together to identify a particular controller design.
+The [VendorId](spatialinteractioncontroller_vendorid.md), [ProductId](spatialinteractioncontroller_productid.md) and [Version](spatialinteractioncontroller_version.md) properties can be used together to identify a particular controller design.
 This can then be used on occluded Mixed Reality headsets to choose a matching render model to display in the user's surroundings.

 ## -see-also